mcneel/developer.rhino3d.com/guides.md

 ## RhinoScript <img src="{{ site.baseurl }}/images/win_logo_small.png" alt="Windows" class="guide_icon">
 {: #rhinoscript }

-*Customize Rhino for Windows or automate repetitive tasks.*

-### Overview

-RhinoScript is a scripting tool based on Microsoft's VBScript language.
-With RhinoScript, you can quickly add functionality to Rhino, or automate repetitive tasks.
+*RhinoScript is a scripting tool based on Microsoft's VBScript language.
+With RhinoScript, you can quickly add functionality to Rhino for Windows, or automate repetitive tasks.*

 ### Learning Resources